 CHS, EHS, NHS 9, 10, 11, 12 1.0 Credit Biology is a study of the living world.
-In this course, an introduction to biochemistry and cellular structure/activity leads to learning the essential and core concepts related to such topics as DNA, genetics, heredity, and the diversity of life.
+In this course, an introduction to biochemistry and cellular structure/activity leads to learning the essential and core concepts related to such topics as DNA, genetics, heredity, and the diversity of

-BIOLOGY/LITERATURE - D112
+BIOLOGY/LITERATURE BLOCK - D112

-EHS, NHS 1.0 Cr Biology & 1.0 ELA 9 The Biology/Literature Block is a project based, collaborative course based on laboratory investigations and a study of language, literature, composition, and oral communication with a focus on exploring a widevariety of genres and their elements.
+EHS, NHS 9 1.0 Cr Biology & 1.0 Cr ELA

+The Biology/Literature Block is a project-based, collaborative course based on laboratory investigations and a study of language, literature, composition, and oral communication with a focus on exploring a wide-variety of genres and their elements.
 This will include a study of the structures and functions of living organisms and their interactions with the environment.
-Students will use literary interpretation, analysis, comparisons, and evaluation to read and respond to representative works of historical. cultural. and scientific They will explore the structure and significance. function of populations, communities, ecosystems, and the biosphere.
-Students will write short stories, responses to literature, expository and persuasive compositions. research reports. and technical documents.
-Students will deliver grade-appropriate oral presentations and access, analyze, and evaluate online information that will touch on various careers, personal needs, and societal issues.
-This is a 2 hour block course in which students will receive credit for English 9 and Biology.
+Students will use literary interpretation, analysis, comparisons, evaluation to read and respond to representative works of historical, cultural, and scientific significance.
+They will explore the structure and function of populations, communities, ecosystems, and the biosphere.
+Students will write short stories, responses to literature, expository and persuasive compositions, research reports, and Students will deliver gradetechnical documents. appropriate oral presentations and access, analyze, and evaluate online information that will touch on various careers, personal needs, and societal issues.
+This is a 2hour block course in which students will receive credit for English 9 and Biology.